Vallalar Nagar

 Vallalar Nagar is a neighbourhood in Chennai, India.

 Vallalar nagar is one of the important place in North Chennai.
 It is also called popularly as Mint, since the Madras treasury and mint was located here.

 The nearest railway station is Washermanpet railway station.
+Around 400 buses operate daily in the area, with women only buses being introduced on certain routes.